slviajero/tinybasic/MANUAL.md

 VAL uses the special variable @V to report back the number of characters in the number.
 The status of the conversion is stored in @S. If @S is 0 after a conversion a number was found.
 Otherwise @S is 1. @V is set to the number of characters only if the conversion was succesful.

+If the setting HASNUMSYSTEM is on in BASIC 2, VAL can process hexadecimal, octal and binary constants.
+These constants begin with 0x for hex, 0o for octal, and 0b for binary.
+The letter can also be uppercase.
+Examples would be 0xFF, 0b100110, 0o4750.
+The maximum length of the entire string is 32 characters.
+This limits the number range of binaries.
+Example:

+PRINT VAL("0xFF")

+which would output 255.

 STR converts a number to a string.
 Example:

 A\$=STR(125)

+IF the interpreter is compiled with HASNUMSYSTEM in BASIC 2, STR can have a second argument defining the number base of the conversion.
+This can be any number but the range is limited by the ASCII character set available.
+Example:

+PRINT STR(255, 16)

+gives the output FF.

 Tutorial: splitstr.bas, converst.bas